Frontend Performance Checklist

 There are a couple of other things you can keep an eye on to make sure your website performs better.

 Priority hints.
-Proper usage of priority hints would help optimize the loading of resources required as this would prioritize fetching the resources that are most important for a better and faster user experience.
+Proper usage of priority hints would help optimize the loading of resources required as this would prioritize fetching the most important resources for a better and faster user experience.

 Serving files from different protocols.
 Avoid serving files coming from different protocols.
-Say your website is using HTTP, all the external resources should come from HTTPS as well, and not HTTP.
+Say your website is using HTTP; all the external resources should also come from HTTPS, not HTTP.